zenml-io/zenml/README.md

 ## Quickstart

 Let’s get you started with a simple pipeline.
 Please make sure to also check out the [advanced concepts](#zenml-concepts).
 It uses some built-ins and a very simple model.
+The dataset used is the [Pima Indians Diabetes Dataset](https://storage.googleapis.com/zenml_quickstart/diabetes.csv), originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+It is a binary classification problem.

 #### Step 0: Installation